nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 **Visualize Your Design:** Place tiles and see how they come together in real-time, making it easier to tweak your layout.

+**Efficiently Organize Tiles:** Use a grid system to manage your tiles, making it simpler to create complex environments without getting lost in code.

+**Speed Up Development:** Quickly iterate on designs and test them without needing to dive into the code each time.